-Parents want info about circumcision, not directives from health-care providersJuly 21st, 2014 in Health /
+Parents want info about circumcision, not directives from health-care providersJuly 21, 2014 in Medicine & Health / Health

 Most parents expect healthcare providers to answer their questions about circumcision, but they don't want a specific recommendation on the procedure, according to a new University of Michigan C.S.
 Mott Children's Hospital National Poll on Children's Health.

 More than half of male infants born in the United States are circumcised, but the rates of circumcision continue to decline.

 "Both pro- and anti-circumcision advocates feel strongly about their views, which can create anxiety for new or expectant parents who are trying to find objective information on which to base a decision.
 In this situation, healthcare providers can be an important source of help," says Sarah J. Clark, M.P.H. , associate director of the National Poll on Children's Health and associate research scientist in the University of Michigan Department of Pediatrics.

 "But our poll shows that parents don't want or expect a directive from their healthcare provider, but want them in a consultant role, providing information so they can make up their own minds."